 Paul holds a Master of Environment with a specialisation in climate change from the University of Melbourne and a Bachelor of Business, majoring in finance, from the University of Technology, Sydney (UTS).

-Gemma James, Manager, Environmental Issues
+Gemma James, Senior Manager, Environmental Issues

 Gemma previously worked for the International Council on Mining and Metals (ICMM) in London.
 She worked on water, biodiversity and climate change issues with mining companies to develop and share best practice.

 Gemma holds an MA in Environment, Politics and Globalisation and a BA in Geography, both from King’s College London.

 Bettina joined the PRI in August 2016.
 She is responsible for engagements on social issues.